The David Allen Prize

 The David Allen Prize is awarded by the Astronomical Society of Australia for exceptional achievement in astronomy communication.
 The prize is normally awarded every three years.

-The prize consists of a plaque together with an award of $5,000.
-Presentation of the award occurs at the Annual Scientific Meeting of the Astronomical Society of Australia.
+The Prize consists of a commemorative plaque together with an award of $5,000.
+It is presented at the Annual Scientific Meeting of the Astronomical Society of Australia.

 Eligibility

-The scope of the activity can be quite broad such as public presentations, popular writing, sustained media and outreach events, on-line activities and/or any innovative and creative activity that achieves astronomy outreach.
+• can be broad in scope including public presentations, popular writing, sustained media and outreach events, on-line activities and/or any innovative and creative activity that achieves astronomy outreach.

 Nominations